SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 Finally, create a user-provided service on Cloud Foundry to provide the appropriate UAA server configuration data to the application.

-You may either use the provided `credentials.json` file when creating the service or provide the parameters inline, but be sure to replace the `YOUR-CLOUDFOUNDRY-SYSTEM-DOMAIN` with your Cloud Foundry setup domain.
+You may either use the provided `credentials.json` file when creating the service or provide the parameters inline.
+Either way, you must replace the `YOUR-CLOUDFOUNDRY-SYSTEM-DOMAIN` with your Cloud Foundry setup domain.

-Once complete, do the following
+Once you have created a way to provide credentials, use the following commands:

 ```bash
 > # Create CUPs service with JSON file: